 Looking at upskilling or retraining

-Do you need to or want to retrain or upskill?
+During your research, have you found out that you need to retrain or upskill?
 Upskilling or retraining can improve your chances of finding work.

 Upskilling involves learning new skills to help you progress in your current job or career.